-As of December 31, 2009 and 2008, the unrecognized tax benefit recorded of \$619 and \$235, respectively, if reversed, would impact the effective tax rate.
-During the years ended December 31, 2009, 2008, and 2007, the Company recognized approximately \$52, \$116 and \$21, respectively, in interest and penalties.
-At December 31, 2009 and 2008, the Company had accrued \$148 and \$136, respectively, in interest and \$30 and \$36, respectively, in penalties.
+As of December 31, 2008, the unrecognized tax benefit recorded of \$235, if reversed, would impact the effective tax rate.
+During the years ended December 31, 2006, 2007, and 2008, the Company recognized approximately \$9, \$21 and \$116, respectively, in interest and penalties.
 It is reasonably possible that the amount of the unrecognized tax benefit will change during the next 12 months, however management does not expect the potential change to have a material effect on the results of operations or financial position.

 The Company's uncertain tax positions are related to tax years that remain subject to examination by tax authorities.
-As of December 31, 2009, the earliest tax year still subject to examination for federal and state purposes is 2005.
-During the second quarter ended June 30, 2008, the IRS commenced an examination of the Company's 2005 income tax return and subsequently opened 2006 for examination.
+As of December 31, 2008, the earliest tax year still subject to examination for federal and state purposes is 2005.
+During the second quarter ended June 30, 2008, the Internal Revenue Service ("IRS") commenced an examination of the Company's 2005 income tax return.

-14. Regulatory
+13. Regulatory